-use a portion of the corridor for light rail may impact the ability to have all three uses co-exist in elevated station north of NE 8th, DS, MF1 and MF2 lead tracks, and Segment E alternatives), please demonstrate how the corridor could accommodate all three potential uses, the East Link Project, a Commuter Rail line, and multipurpose trail.
-It appears that a decision at this point to Comment 1: For those alternative segments which utilize the ERC (B7, C1T/C2T Jalong with EL578-1-
+please demonstrate haw the corridor could accommodate all three potential uses, the East Link Project, a Commuter Rail line, and multipurpose trail.
+It appears that a decision at this point to use a portion of the corridor for light rail may impact the ability to have all three uses co-exist in Comment 1: For those alternative segments which utilize the ERC (B7, C1T/C2T [along with elevated station north of NE 8th, DS, MF1 and MF2 lead tracks, and Segment E alternatives), the corridor. €L578-1-

-Freight Impacts of Interstate-90 Center Lane Conversion
+Freight impacts of Interstate-90 Center Lane Conversion

-Comment 2: The Port would like to see a more robust discussion of freight and its importance to the economy discussed in the East Link Project DEIS.
-We are concerned about the impacts to freight mobility when East Link is implemented and roadway congestion worsens.
-While the DEIS analysis shows that there are not major differences in freight operation without and with the project in 2030, the future build travel time is nearly double the existing travel time time 8 F. O. Blar 1269 Seatte, Vel 90111 (2019 USA EL578-2- additional uses described in the comment.
+Comment.2.
+The Port would like to see a more robust discussion of freight and its importance to the economy discussed in the East Link Project DEIS.
+We are concerned about the impacts to DEIS analysis shows that there are not major differences in freigh-operation without and with the project in 2030, the future build travel time is nearly double the existing truck travel time freight mobility when East Link is implemented and madway congession worsens.
+While the additional uses described in the comment.
 Where the project intersects with the alternatives would potentially be built is 100 feet wide, and thus construction of A majority of the former BNSF Railway corridor on which some of the East Link former BNSF Railway corridor, the design has accounted for future trail or rail the East Link Project would not preclude implementation of the potential use, to be constructed by others.